 I’m a big advocate of comments.
 It conveys the programmer’s intent, which is very useful if you’re interpreting someone else’s code.

-// This program calculates the student's final grade based on their test and homework scores.
+// Calculate the student's final grade from exam and homework scores.

 // Set sight range to 0